 - Next, the reinforcement is linked with the same binding wire used before.

 - Then, Concrete has to be prepared using the cement mixer.
 It is poured in the formwork in a continuous cycle.
 Fittings must be placed on a height about 25-30mm so that it completely immerses in concrete.
 Concrete should be carefully poured to avoid unwanted cavities.
 6. After filling the surface, the surface has to be leveled and left to dry.
-When it is dried, formwork can be removed.
+When it is dried, the formwork can be removed.
 The foundation is ready now.